Geometry Of The Subset Sum Problem -- Part I: Hopping On The Orbital Line: An Algorithm

 as we go through the iterations.
 The refine operation doubles the nodes in each step, whereas the filter operation removes some nodes in each step.
 If the filter step weren't there we would trivially have

 making the final graph exponential in $m$.

 How many nodes does the filter operation remove?
-It can be shown quite easily that the filter operation removes at least a polynomial number (in $n$) of nodes.
-But to show that it removes \emph{significantly more}, we have to wait for the next section.
+It can be shown quite easily that the filter operation removes at least a polynomial number (in $n$) of nodes, simply by noting that there are $O(n^3)$ nodes in the first level of the orbital graph, but only $O(n)$ valid paths into them.
+To properly quantify the growth of the graph, we have to wait for the next section.